NestorCoding55/NestorCoding55/README.md

 - 👋 Hi, I’m Nestor, and I'm currently 17 years old
-- 👀 I’m interested in JavaScript, vue, react, node...
+- 👀 I’m interested in JavaScript, Vue js, React, Node js...
 - 🌱 I’m currently learning Java, SQL, and Python
 - 💞️ I’m looking to collaborate on a lot of projects, but i'm just a begginer as I see myself
-- I speak Spanih, English, and French
+- I speak Spanish, English, and French
 - 📫 How to reach me: nestorivanchirinos@gmail.com
 - ⚡ Fun fact: I like coding a lot, but I'm terrible at learning it!!